 It is best to roast the bones if they have meat on them.
 It also will give a deeper flavor to the broth.
 The bones contain a lot of fat so use a roasting pan that is fairly deep.
 You can place them in the oven at 400°F or 204.44°C for anywhere from ten minutes to about one hour.
 Until the bones become nicely golden brown, but not burnt.

-You can bring it to a boil on the stove and then put it all into a slow cooler on low for 12 hours or more, over 20 hours is good too.
+You can bring it to a boil on the stove and then put it all into a slow cooker on low for 12 hours or more, over 20 hours is good too.
 But I am far too lazy to do this, I just have a larger slow cooker and put the bones in, soak for one hour in the vinegar water and then turn it on low to cook overnight.

 I don’t get meaty bones just so I don’t have to roast them.
 But that’s totally up to you.

 This is another one of the important, if not most important, beef bone broth tips for migraineurs.
 After the broth cools a layer of fat will form on the top.
+This layer of fat seals the broth, protecting it (and us) from bacteria.

 Bacteria can be a problem here, so if you have already removed the fat at the top of your broth container, it is very important to bring it to a boil and boil for ten minutes before you eat it or use it as soup.